Updated October 27, 2020

 - New loss of sense of smell or taste

 - Sore throat

 If you are getting tested because you had close contact with someone who has COVID-19, it’s best if you wait 3-4 days after you were together before taking a test.
 The test may not work if you get tested too soon.
 You should stay home and away from others while you wait.

 Where to Get Tested

-If you have insurance or a regular care provider, contact your doctor’s office or clinic to discuss whether you should be tested.
+If you have a regular care provider, contact your doctor’s office or clinic to discuss whether you should be tested.

 If you think you might have COVID-19, be sure to call before you visit a clinic and let them know.
 They will tell you next steps so you don’t get others sick at the facility.

-Call 211 for help finding a clinic.
-They can help you even if you don't have insurance.
+If you don't have a doctor, call 211 for help finding a clinic.
+They can help you even if you don't have health insurance.
 You can also call the Health Department's Primary Care Clinics at 503-988-5558 to enroll as a new patient.

 Multnomah County Community Testing